tinglebrody/WeddingWork/README.md

         To delete your account, enter your username and password (exactly) and hit the delete button

+        * if you want to use an account that already has data * Log in with:
+                username: u
+                password p

         Instructions for each page:
             Budget:
                 Enter your total budget first